-After obtaining the agreement (and signatures) of the module leader and your personal tutor submit the form to the Student Support Office who will forward it to the Course Director for approval.
+After obtaining the agreement (and signatures) of the module leader and your personal tutor, you will need to submit the form at https://warwick.ac.uk/fac/sci/statistics/currentstudents/modules/submitunusualoptionsform.
+The Support Office will receive the form and will send to the Course Director for approval.

 Forms for Term 1 modules must be submitted to the Student Support Office no later than the end of week 3 of term 1.